lifeiswilde/textract-ai/README.md

 TextractAI is a Python-based project that extracts text from PDF files, processes the extracted text using the OpenAI API, and generates a final processed document.
 The project utilizes various libraries and tools to perform PDF-to-image conversion, image-to-text extraction, and text processing.

+## Why TextractAI?

+Despite advancements in OCR technology, achieving perfect accuracy remains a challenge.
+The quality of the extracted text often depends on factors such as image resolution, font variations, layout complexities, and noise in the document.

+TextractAI aims to address these limitations and enhance the accuracy of text recognition from documents.
+By leveraging a combination of OCR techniques and advanced natural language processing capabilities, TextractAI goes beyond traditional OCR approaches to deliver more reliable and precise text extraction results.

 ## Features

 - Converts PDF files to images using `pdf2image`